dward2/BME547/Assignments/final_image_processor.md

 their areas of interest; however, recommended datasets and project requirements are provided below.
 If you plan to stray away from the recommended projects and datasets, please submit a one-page project proposal to Dr. Ward and Dr.
-WAX by *Friday, April, 12, 2019* for evaluation to ensure the proposed project meets the requirements for the class.
+Wax by *Friday, April, 12, 2019* for evaluation to ensure the proposed project meets the requirements for the class.
 Be sure to include motivations, technologies, functional specifications, and anticipated deliverables.